denten-books/plain-text/main.md

 The traditional version, as I will argue, hides a rather serious confusion, one that will become increasingly central to our conversation.

-The philosophical tradition of dualism in terms of form and content has its roots, like many foundational distinctions in the Western tradition, in the philosophy of Plato.
+The philosophical distinction between form and content has its roots, like many foundational dichotomies in the Western tradition, in the philosophy of Plato.
 For Plato, the "essence" or an "idea" of something (like a chair) exists in a sort of an ideal, metaphysical state, somewhere beyond the confines of the material universe.
 By contrast, a physical instantiation of that object (a specific chair) embodies a somewhat more limited, even corrupted, version of that perfect idea.
 The task of the philosopher, then, becomes to reconstruct the ideal notion of the perfect chair from their many imperfect instantiations.
 A contemporary computer scientist will recognize in this chain of reasoning the principles behind object oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965, @nygaard_history_1981].
 Similarly, for Plato and later René Descartes, G.W.F.
 Hegel, and for other so-called "idealists," ideas provide us with lasting universal "templates" for the contingent and always changing material world.[^ln11-descartes]

 It is Hegel who gives perhaps the paradigmatic expression to the dichotomy in the literature on aesthetics.
-In his *Lectures on Aesthetics*, classical art strives to reach a sort of an equilibrium between its ideational, spiritual content and "the configuration of sensuous material [@hegel_hegels_1998, 70]."
+In his *Lectures on Aesthetics*, Hegel posits classical art as striving to reach an equilibrium between its ideational, spiritual content and "the configuration of sensuous material [@hegel_hegels_1998, 70]."
 Whole books have been written on Hegel's rather technical and sometimes idiosyncratic vocabulary.
-Rather than define terms precisely, Hegel likes to give his reader a sort of a cognitive cluster of related concepts.
-On the side of "content" (*Inhalt*, *Gehalt*), his reader will find words like inner life (*Innere Lebendigkeit*), feeling (*Empfindung*), soul (*Seele*), and spirit (*Geist*).
-All of these convey a movement inward and a location beyond this world somehow, accessible only to the spirit (*Geist*) or mind (*Gedanken*, *Verstand*).
-On the side of "form" (same in German) Hegel accumulates words like expression (*Ausdruck*), presentation (*Darstellung*), but also lines, curves, surfaces, carvings, colors, tones, word sounds, and generally material (*Linien*, *Krümmungen*, *Flächen*, *Aushöhlungen*, *Farben*, *Tönen*, *Wortklängen*, *Material*) [@hegel_werke:_1986, *Einleitung*].
-This cluster conveys physical (palpable, of this world) outward-facing properties, available for examination to the senses (*Sinne*).
+Rather than define terms precisely, Hegel likes to bombard his reader with semantic cognates.
+On the side of "content" (*Inhalt*, *Gehalt*), he evokes words like inner life (*Innere Lebendigkeit*), feeling (*Empfindung*), soul (*Seele*), and spirit (*Geist*).
+All of these convey a movement inward and a location beyond the physical world, accessible only to the spirit (*Geist*) or mind (*Gedanken*, *Verstand*).
+On the side of "form" (same in German), Hegel accumulates words like expression (*Ausdruck*), presentation (*Darstellung*), but also lines, curves, surfaces, carvings, colors, tones, word sounds, and generally material (*Linien*, *Krümmungen*, *Flächen*, *Aushöhlungen*, *Farben*, *Tönen*, *Wortklängen*, *Material*) [@hegel_werke:_1986, *Einleitung*].
+This semantic cluster conveys physical (palpable, of this world) and outward-facing properties, available for examination to the senses (*Sinne*).

-By contrast with classical art, the art of Romanticism seeks to disengage itself from matter, reaching the realm of pure self-reflective spirit, "freed from this immediate existence which must be set down as negative, overcome, and reflected into the spiritual unity [@hegel_hegels_1998, 81]."
-He writes:
-"Poetry is the universal art of the spirit which has become free in itself and which is not tied down for its realization to external sensuous material;
-instead, it launches out exclusively in the inner space and the inner time of ideas and feelings [@hegel_hegels_1998, 89]."
-Finally, "inwardness celebrates its triumph over the external and manifests its victory in and on the external itself, whereby what is apparent to the senses alone sinks into worthlessness" [@hegel_hegels_1998, 81].
-Romantic art triumphs over the external, material world, reaching at its pinnacle the stage of "free concrete spirituality" (*freie konkrete Geistigkeit*) [@hegel_werke:_1986, ???].
+By contrast with classical art, Hegel posits Romanticism as as an art that seeks to disengage itself from matter, reaching the realm of pure self-reflective spirit.
+Romanticism, in his words, is "freed from this immediate existence which must be set down as negative, overcome, and reflected into the spiritual unity [@hegel_hegels_1998, 81]."
+He writes: "Poetry is the universal art of the spirit which has become free in itself and which is not tied down for its realization to external sensuous material; instead, it launches out exclusively in the inner space and the inner time of ideas and feelings [@hegel_hegels_1998, 89]."
+Finally, "inwardness celebrates its triumph over the external and manifests its victory in and on the external itself, whereby what is apparent to the senses alone sinks into worthlessness [@hegel_hegels_1998, 81]."
+Romantic art can, in this way, triumph over the external, material world, reaching, at its apex, the stage of "free concrete spirituality" (*freie konkrete Geistigkeit*) [@hegel_werke:_1986, ???].
+The idea overcomes matter to become both free from the constraints of the deterministic physical universe, yet gaining a measure of solidity in its concrete and tangible instantiation.

+Free and concrete!
+Where does that leave literature?
 Not all text is art, of course.
-But, if one believes in the potential for text to reach such lofty heights, he would also have to place value on the act of interpretation.
-The Hegelian art critic reaches beyond the pretty shimmering surfaces to divine internal, eternal metaphysical truths.
+But, if the reader is to believe in the potential for textual expression to reach such lofty Hegelian heights, he would also have to place value on the act of interpretation.
+The Hegelian literary critic reaches beyond the pretty shimmering surfaces to divine internal, eternal metaphysical truths.
 Stephen Best and Sharon Marcus describe such a mode of interpretation as "symptomatic reading," a strategy that seeks latent or concealed meaning behind the surface of the text.
 For a Marxist critic like Louis Althusser or Frederic Jameson, that latent meaning may have something to do with hidden machinations of capital and ideology.
 The psychologically-minded reader may read in search of hidden drives, desires, or cognitive structures.
 By contrast, Marcus and Best describe several contemporary trends bulk at the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."

 The history of literary scholarship is punctuated by these moments of revolt against interpretation.
 In the late 1960, Susan Sontag wrote about "the need